Skip to main content

 The clinical implication is that modulating the HPG axis with a SERM represents a more holistic and systems-based approach to managing secondary hypogonadism.
 It addresses the primary signaling deficit while respecting the multifaceted role of estrogen throughout the body.

 This strategy aligns with a longevity-focused model of medicine, where the goal is not merely to normalize a single lab value (testosterone) but to optimize the function of the entire interconnected physiological network.
-By restarting endogenous production, it allows the body’s own intelligent regulatory systems to manage the at the tissue level, a feat of biochemical precision that is difficult to replicate with external interventions.
+By restarting endogenous production, it allows the body’s own intelligent regulatory systems to manage the testosterone-to-estrogen ratio at the tissue level, a feat of biochemical precision that is difficult to replicate with external interventions.

 References